Doresimon/bls/README.md

 systems where signatures are typed in by a human or signatures are sent over a low-bandwidth channel.

-## BLS aggragated signature based on BLS short signature
+## BLS aggregated signature based on BLS short signature

 [Aggregate and Verifiably Encrypted Signatures from Bilinear Maps]()